paralevel/macos-settings-urls/README.md

 <br>

-<sup>_Disclaimer: This collection only includes URLs I have found, or often reverse engineered, using data extracted from local system files, and no URLs that were copied from other sources_</sup>
+<sup>_Disclaimer: This collection only includes URLs I have been able to find, or often reverse engineer, using data extracted from local system files, and no URLs that were copied from other online sources_</sup>

 <br>
 <br>